 In 2003, U.S. WIN broadened its sphere of influence by inviting college students with majors in the technical studies relative to nuclear/radiation technologies to attend the conference.
 The students met and talked with professionals who work in fields that many of them will probably consider after college.
 For most of the students, the meeting was an important first step in developing a network of professional contacts.

-Congratulations to our 2016 WIN scholarship winner, Regina Munsch!
-And thank you to all 2016 WIN scholarship applicants!
+Congratulations to our 2018 WIN scholarship winner, Elena Swecker from Franklin Regional Senior High School!
+And thank you to all 2018 WIN scholarship applicants!

-Through its Women In Nuclear (WIN) chapter, Westinghouse Electric Company offers a $2,500 scholarship to a female high school senior graduating in the Spring of 2017 from a Pittsburgh area school.
+Through its Women In Nuclear (WIN) chapter, Westinghouse Electric Company offers a $5,000 scholarship to a female high school senior graduating from a Pittsburgh area school.
 The candidate must intend to pursue a Bachelor’s degree in engineering, mathematics or physical sciences at an accredited college or university.
-This is the 11th year that Westinghouse WIN has offered this scholarship.
+This is the 12th year that Westinghouse WIN has offered this scholarship.